See the section below for answers to frequently asked questions regarding:

 7. Humanities Registration

-Remember that your Autumn Quarter schedule is not final until September 15, so changes may occur as other pre-registration processes run.
+Remember that your Autumn Quarter schedule is not final until September 9, so changes may occur as other pre-registration processes run.
 You will also have a chance to meet with your adviser during O-Week if you need a schedule change to accommodate a required major course.

-In some cases, if your top choices were full, you may have been registered in one of your low-ranking choices.
+In some cases, if your top choices were full, you may have been registered in one of your lower ranked choices.
 Since all students must have a Humanities course, if all of the sections you requested were full, then it is likely you were registered in a section that you did not bid on but that had open seats available.

 8. Transfer Students